 Inventory: Street smart rain gear

-Weather April showers with B.C. rain gear that looks urbane without sacrificing performance
+Weather B.C. showers with local rain gear that looks urbane without sacrificing performance

 DRY DENIM In 2013, Vancouver jeans maker Gary Lenett partnered with performance fabric expert Abid Hafeez to form Pimlico Performance Apparel, producing denim clothing that combines fashion with function.
 The company’s new Duer Weatherproof Denim jeans incorporate a wind- and waterproof membrane along with stretch, temperature-regulation and odourneutralization features, plus a reflective cuff for cyclists.